MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 ### D00raemon (User)

 > User flag located in /home//user.txt

 #### Solution

-First I did a port scan the provided ip, 2 ports are open port 22 (ssh) and port 80 (http)
+First I did a port scan of the provided IP, 2 ports are open port 22 (ssh) and port 80 (http)

-The port 80 was nothing but just a default page for apache.
+Port 80 was nothing but just a default page for apache.

 ![d00raemon1.png](/assets/images/wargames-my-2022/d00raemon1.png)

-I then did a directory bruteforce on the ip and found that `/wordpress` was online.
+I then did a directory brute force on the IP and found that `/wordpress` was online.

-Continue my directory bruteforce on `/wordpress`, I found `/wordpress/wp-content/uploads/`
+Continue my directory brute force on `/wordpress`, I found `/wordpress/wp-content/uploads/`

 ![d00raemon2.png](/assets/images/wargames-my-2022/d00raemon2.png)